Gymnastics Conditioning vs Strength Training: What’s the Difference?

 What Is Gymnastics Conditioning?

-Gymnastics conditioning is a broad set of physical exercises that build a gymnast’s general physical preparedness (often referred to as GPP).
-It targets core strength, endurance, flexibility, coordination, agility, and muscular control.
+Gymnastics conditioning is a broad set of exercises that build a gymnast’s general physical preparedness (GPP).
+It’s about creating a body that’s resilient, agile, and ready for the unique demands of gymnastics.

-In simple terms, conditioning gets the body ready for the demands of gymnastics.
-It’s not just about lifting heavier or jumping higher—it’s about being able to repeat routines, stay injury-free, and perform complex skills with stability and confidence.
+Conditioning focuses on core strength, endurance, flexibility, coordination, agility, and muscular control.
+In simple terms, conditioning prepares the body not just to lift heavier or jump higher, but to repeat routines, stay injury-free, and perform complex skills with stability and confidence.

 Common Components of Gymnastics Conditioning